devops329/devops/instruction/automation/automation.md

 #### Automating deployment

-Deployment automation does remove significate toil, but its real value is with reproducibility and the creation of an audit trail.
+Deployment automation does remove significant toil, but its real value is with reproducibility and the creation of an audit trail.
 Here is an example of a deployment to AWS S3 of the latest frontend application code using GitHub Actions.

 ```yml
 deploy-s3: